BredOS/images/README.md

 Server = file:///tmp/repo
 ```

-Then just build image with mkimage.py in [mkimage](https://github.com/BredOS/mkimage)
+Then just build the image using [mkimage](https://github.com/BredOS/mkimage).

 ## Building specific images
 Instructions for building in each subfolder.</br>